Reason, Politics and Society in Medieval and Early Modern Philosophy

 c) Reason, Fall and Politics: studying the Augustinian tradition and its influence upon the questions on the origin of dominium and proprietas, the enforcement of law and the nature of power, secular and spiritual.

-d) Reason and the Arts: "Firmitas, Utilitas and Venustas" in the Medieval and Renaissance thought on Architecture.
+d) Reason and the Arts: "Firmitas, Utilitas and Venustas" in the Medieval and Renaissance thought on Art and Architecture.

 SMELPS focuses on reason, law, lineage and representations of society in Medieval Portuguese historiography, Arthurian Literature, and romance languages Literature.
 This thematic field is closely linked to the research put forward by the Reason and Politics subject.
 Detailed subprograms are foreseen:

 a) Assessment of historical and literary constraints on the representation of the power of women in the Iberian Middle Ages historiography (occasionally encompassing other literary genres) and survey of the changes that representation underwent over the years, mainly from the 9th century onwards.

 b) The conditions and constraints of redaction, diffusion and reception of 15th century Portuguese historiography, mainly Fernão Lopes and Rui de Pina, in its historical and political peninsular context.

 c) The construction of a memory of Hispania in the 14th century by Pedro de Barcelos, understood mainly though his historiographical writing in Crónica de 1344 and Livro de Linhagens: editorial and cultural perspectives.